aymericbeaumet/squeeze/readme.md

 https://github.com
 ```

-The `-1` option allows to immediately abort after one result has been found.
+> The `-1` flag allows to immediately abort after one result has been found.

-The default behaviour is to print all the URLs:
+If you want to print all the URLs, just omit the flag:

 ```shell
 squeeze --url << EOF